cmcummings/electronics-vendor/README.md

 ## My Contributions
 In this project, I...
+- Designed an SQL database schema to organize store information.
 - Wrote SQL queries to efficiently retrieve and store data from an Oracle database.
 - Developed an API with Express that the front end uses to retrieve data.
 - Created dynamic product and purchase history pages using React.